samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> 50min Easy-Moderate (RPE 6) This can be substituted with a B- or A-Priority
+> 50min Easy-Moderate (RPE6) This can be substituted with a B- or A-Priority
 > Sprint Triathlon Race if you have one scheduled.

 ## Week 5